Central Body Components

 Anderson, J. D., Jacobson, R. A., Lau, E. L., Moore, W. B., and Schubert, G., "Io's gravity field and interior structure," J. Geophysical Research 106, No. E12, 32963-32969, 2001.

-Various ZonalsToJ4 (Spherical Harmonics Gravity Field) Gravity model for all central bodies except Sun, Earth, and Moon.
+Various ZonalsToJ4 (Spherical Harmonics Gravity Field) This is a gravity model for all central bodies except Sun, Earth, and Moon.

 The Parent field of the Central Body dialog box identifies the parent body of the central body.
 To substitute a different parent body, click and select a new body.